bitbender/RSSGrab/README.md

 # RSSGrab

-This project uses Python 3.5.1
+This project uses Python 3.5.1 and the Git Flow branching model.
+Instructions on how to install git flow can be found [here](https://github.com/nvie/gitflow/wiki/Installation)

 ## Project Setup